-Develop a maritime industrial-focused Environmental Stewardship Sustainability Program.
+Maritime Industrial-Focused Environmental Stewardship Sustainability Program

-The Port completed its innitial phase of a CSR program.
-The environmental portion of the Port's CSR effort include sustainable practices associated with design, construction, operation and remediation actions.
-The intent of these efforts is to significantly reduce resource consumption and environmental impacts.
-Examples of sustainable practices that will be implemented include: reuse/recycling, energy efficiency, water conservation, waste reduction, pollution prevention and "green" materials purchasing.
+The Port completed its initial phase of a Corporate Social Responsibility (CSR) program in 2014.
+The environmental portion of the Port's CSR effort included sustainable practices associated with design, construction, operation and remediation actions.
+The intent of these efforts was to significantly reduce resource consumption and environmental impacts.